asterisk/documentation/docs/Development/Policies-and-Procedures/C-API-Deprecation.md

 1. Before a C API can be marked as deprecated a discussion needs to occur on the [asterisk-dev mailing list](http://lists.digium.com/pipermail/asterisk-dev/) and its use has to be confirmed as non-critical.
 2. Create a new issue in the [Asterisk project issue tracker](https://github.com/asterisk/asterisk/issues/) using the "Deprecation" issue type.
 Ensure the issue summary is descriptive as it will go into release notes.
-3. Obtain the Asterisk source code from [Gerrit](https://gerrit.asterisk.org).
-Since you'll need to put your patch up for review, make an account in Gerrit as well, following the instructions on [Gerrit Usage](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Gerrit-Usage).
+3. Obtain the Asterisk source code from [GitHub](https://github.org/asterisk/asterisk).
+Since you'll need to put your patch up for review, make an account in GitHub as well, following the instructions in [Code Contribution](/Development/Policies-and-Procedures/Code-Contribution).
 4. Create a new Git branch for your deprecation change.
 5. Mark the C API as deprecated through commenting on its various API calls.
 6. Add an UPGRADE.txt document stating that the API has been deprecated and state the version it is scheduled to be removed in.